Chase Sapphire Reserve® review

 CardName is another strong contender in the luxury card market, though it comes with a higher annual fee of AnnualFees.
 American Express is a CardRatings advertiser.
 See Rates and Fees

-card_name earns five points for flights booked directly with airlines or through the Amex travel portal (on up to $500,000 spent on these purchases per calendar year) as well as five points for hotels bookings made through the portal.
-Otherwise, its perks are similar to the card_name card and include airport lounge access, airline fee reimbursement up to $200 in statement credit annually for fees charged by a pre-selected airline, and Global Entry or TSA PreCheck fee reimbursement.
+card_name earns five points for flights booked directly with airlines or through the American Express Travel® portal (on up to $500,000 spent on these purchases per calendar year) as well as five points for hotels bookings made through the portal.
+Otherwise, its perks are similar to the card_name card and include airport lounge access (for eligible card members), airline fee reimbursement up to $200 in statement credit annually for fees charged by a pre-selected airline, and Global Entry or TSA PreCheck fee reimbursement.
 That said, the Platinum Card® does offer a plethora of additional credit opportunities – a value of more than $1,400 during your first year as a cardholder.
-Additionally, new cardholders can earn 80,000 bonus points after spending $8,000 on eligible purchases in the first six months of card membership.
+Additionally, you may be eligible for as high as signup_reward Membership Rewards® Points after you spend signup_bonus_spend_amount in eligible purchases in your first six months.
+(Welcome offers vary and you may not be eligible for an offer.
+Apply to know if you’re approved and find out your exact welcome offer amount – all with no credit score impact.
+If you’re approved and choose to accept the card, your score may be impacted.)
 Enrollment required for select benefits.

 Is card_name worth it?